Summer Staff Job Description

 • Make campers aware of Christian stewardship in their use of the campsite and resources.

-• The counselor should not belittle a camper for any reason.
+• The summer staff should not belittle a camper for any reason.
 Great care needs to be exercised when diverse belief systems are encountered.
 Every person at camp is to be treated with respect.
 Spiritual and theological beliefs are to be defended through acts of loving kindness, not debate, belittlement, or harassment.

 • Be a positive role model of joyful Christian living for campers.
 Be a positive example of Christian love, valuing all the campers in the group as much as possible.